Last updated 8/24/19

 After conferring with the rights holder about my availability and the amount of time needed for the production, I schedule the dates with my editor and notify the RH of the due dates.

 Once you and the rights holder agree on the payment and schedule, you can accept the offer.
 Be aware that any schedule deviations during production can’t be changed on-site and should be noted in email.
-On non-stipend projects, there’s no need to inform ACX, though.
+There’s no need to inform ACX, though.
 As long as you and the rights holder are on the same page, ACX is satisfied.

-I use this calendar calculator to determine due dates, especially the 45th and 60th days on stipend projects.
+I use this calendar calculator to determine due dates.

 Key #4: Paperwork